wokka112/TM470_Scoreboard/README.md

 ## Contributing

 No contributions are currently accepted for this project.
-Feel free to clone it and do as you like under the MIT license though.
+Feel free to clone it and do as you like in your own project with it under the MIT license though.

 ## Authors